scoremedia-archived/phrender/README.md

 require 'phrender'
 require 'my_rack_app'

-# This is what you provide
+# These options are the same as above, but instead of referencing actual files,
+# the paths are the request paths to send to the upstream application server.
-app = MyRackApp.new
+index_file = 'phrender.html'
+javascript_files = [ '/assets/application.js' ]
+javascript = [ "MyApp.boot()" ]

+use Phrender::RackMiddleware, {
+  :index_file => index_file,
+  :javascript_files => javascript_files,
+  :javascript => javascript
+}
-# Available options are timeout and ssl, if, for some reason, your rack app is
+# Additional options are timeout and ssl, if, for some reason, your rack app is
 # serving up SSL encrypted pages.
 Run `phantomjs --help` to see available
 # options, or use something falsey to disable.
 Both options are passed to
 # phantom.
-phrender = Phrender::RackMiddleware.new(app, options)

-# These options are the same as above, but instead of referencing actual files,
-# the paths are the request paths to send to the upstream application server.
-phrender.index_file 'phrender.html'
-phrender.add_javascript_file '/assets/application.js'
-phrender.add_javascript "MyApp.boot()"
+# Include other middlewarn
+use Rack::Static, :urls => "/assets", :root => "./assets"

 # Rackup!
-run phrender.rack_app
+run MyRackApp.new
 ```

 ## Signalling Render Completion